linville/gray16lib/README.md

 16-bit grayscale imagery is commonly encountered in scientific fields.
 Two notable examples include X-Ray and Aerial imaging.
 Sensors may raster data such as light intensity, or elevation data, using a 16-bit value.
 Typical consumer displays are capable of displaying 24-bit color (8-bits per channel: Red/Green/Blue, with some support pseudo 10-bit, usually 8-bit + FRC (Frame  Rate Control) - basically faking the extra depth by flashing a pixel between two colors).
 To view the 16-bits of data on a display capable of displaying on 8-bits, it becomes necessary to appropriately "throw away" pieces of data while still maintaining important image contrast or splitting the 16-bits across multiple channels of 8-bit data.

 **Gray16Demo** is an example application that will load a 16-bit Grayscale PNG and allow the user to interactively explore different image processing algorithms.
-Open your own 16-bit PNGs or load an example from the Examples menu.
+Open your own 16-bit PNGs or load an example from the **Examples** menu (see the [included 16-bit examples here](gray16demo/examples/Examples.md)).

 ![Gray16Demo Screenshot](screenshot.png)